tsipkens/mat-tfer-pma/README.md

 Note that in these functions, there is a reference to the function `get_setpoint.m`.
-This function parses the inputs *d* and *z* and then evaluates the setpoint and related properties, including C0, alpha, and beta.
+This function parses the inputs *d* and *z* and then evaluates the setpoint and related properties, including *C0*, *alpha*, and *beta*.
-The key output from this function is the `sp` structure, which contains the parameters that fully specify the PMA setpoint.
+The key output from this function is the *sp* structure, which contains the parameters that fully specify the PMA setpoint.

 #### Remaining functions